RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 ## Updating Administrator password on Clusters with Active-Active databases

-Active-Active databases are relying on the Administrator credentials for management operations of the Active-Active database.
+Active-Active databases are relying on the administrator credentials for management operations of the Active-Active database.
 When updating an administrator user password on a cluster with Active-Active databases please follow these steps:
 1. From the user management page, update the administrator user password on the cluster/s you wish to update.
 1. Go to each participating cluster and for each Active-Active database update the Admin user/s credentials that have you changed on step 1.